Skip to contents

 This vignette illustrates how to estimate a hierarchical logit model with HART priors using the bayesm.HART package.
 Following Application I in Wiemann (2025), the HART logit model is applied to the bank conjoint dataset of Allenby and Ginter (1995) on out-of-state credit card design.

-The key feature of the bayesm.HART package is the use of a Hierarchical Additive Regression Tree (HART) prior.
-This allows for a flexible, non-parametric specification of the representative consumer as a function of observed characteristics.
-This vignette contrasts the HART logit model with a conventional hierarchical logit model that specifies the representative consumer as a linear function of characteristics.
+bayesm.HART uses a Hierarchical Additive Regression Tree (HART) prior.
+This specifies the representative consumer as a nonparametric function of observed characteristics.
+This vignette contrasts that HART logit specification with a conventional hierarchical logit model where the representative consumer is linear in characteristics.

 The rest of the vignette proceeds as follows: 1.
 Load and prepare data for use with bayesm and bayesm.HART 2.
 Run MCMC chains for fully Bayesian inference 3.
 Posterior inference on respondent-level part-worths 4.
 Posterior inference on consumer segment part-worths